LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 3. `main.go:23`
 4. `main.go:52`

-The astute observer may notice that both the visualization graph and the PGO itself claiemd that `main.isSquare` got inlined, but the message tells us it just got inlined as another function.
+The astute observer may notice that both the visualization graph and the PGO itself claimed that `main.isSquare` got inlined, but the message tells us it just got inlined as another function.
 I won't go as far as to claim that it's a bug in the compiler but it's certainly not expected.

 The